5 times beauty brands were accused of greenwashing and the lessons we can learn

 But as beauty brands rush to advertise their ‘green’ product innovations, a growing number are falling short of shoppers’ and regulators’ expectations — and paying the price.

-For beauty brands and retailers wanting to avoid the commercial and legal repercussions of misleading green claims, we’ve pulled together some concerning examples from 5 recent high-profile missteps in the beauty industry.
-Read on to learn valuable lessons from recent greenwashing cases in the beauty industry:
+For sustainable beauty brands and retailers wanting to avoid the commercial and legal repercussions of misleading green claims, we’ve pulled together some concerning examples from 5 recent high-profile greenwashing examples in the beauty industry.
+Read on to learn valuable lessons from greenwashing companies in the beauty and cosmetics sector.

 A screenshot of an article in the Sydney Morning Herald about Bondi Sands 'greenwashed' sunscreen